whitedark9/medical-notes/src/pages/anaesthesia/general-anaesthesia.md

 # General Anaesthesia (GA)

-> A state of controlled unconsciousness induced by medications to perform surgery or other procedures without pain
+> A state of controlled unconsciousness induced by medications to allow surgery or other procedures to be performed without pain

 ## Triads of GA